 Use of multiple variants to increase power and test assumptions

-Ideally MR is performed using a single variant whose biological effect on the trait for which it is an instrument for is understood.
+Ideally MR is performed using a single variant whose biological effect on the trait for which it is an instrument is understood.
 However this comes with two potential limitations, which can be partially mitigated by increasing the number variants used as instruments.

 First, the genetic effect may not be particularly large, resulting in a weak instrument.
 By increasing the number of variants the proportion of variance explained by the instrument increases, thus improving precision in 2SLS.
 Combining these into a weighted allele scores is generally the optimal approach in this context.